 - What Can You Do If Your Parents Refuse To Pay for College - FinAid has an excellent article on what you can do if your parents refuse to help you pay for college, and what your options might be.

 - What If I Can't Afford College - This is a great article on the myths of not being able to afford college, and the options that individuals in that situation have to get to the school of their choice.

-- Does Soaring Tuition Matter – This is a great look at the rising cost of education, and the potential return on your investment.
-A must read from the Yakezie for anyone who cares about the cost of education.
+- Does Soaring Tuition Matter - This is a great look at the rising cost of education, and the potential return on your investment.
+A must read for anyone who cares about the cost of education.

 - What To Do If You Can't Afford Your Tuition Payment - If you run into a situation where you can't pay your tuition payment, College Express has some tips that can help you stay in school while you sort out the finances.

 The fact of life is that most college Freshmen will either have student loans or will need to get them before they graduate.
 Here are some essential resources for college students when it comes to dealing with student loans.

 - The Definitive Guide To Student Loan Debt - This free resource has everything you need to get into student loans the smart way, and ways to get out quickly when you're out of school.

 - StudentAid.Gov - This is the Department of Education resource for getting student loans and keeping track of them once you have them.
 Bookmark this for the future.

-- National Student Loan Data System – If you don't know who owns your loans or where you send payment, this is the website for you.
+- My Aid and the NSLDS - If you don't know who owns your loans or where you send payment, this is the website for you.
 It is maintained by the US Department of Education, and keeps track of all your student loan data.

 - Understanding Student Loan Repayment Plans - Don't know how much you're going to pay when you graduate?
 Here are the main repayment plans for student loans and what each will cost you.